n8ta/Herpetology/README.md

 - Fit Splines

 # Done:
+- Tag species by reigon from HerpMapper (June 7, 2019)
+- Streamline seeding into one command vs many rake tasks (June 7, 2019)
 - Start using UserSpeciesDatum model (June 1, 2019)
 - Show percentage correct on prior species (June 1, 2019)
 - Zoom in feature (May 31, 2019)